Department-70/XAI_CODS/README.md

 The input image is of size HxW.

+The Feature Extractor (ResNet50) is used to

 The Sequence Interpreter module outputs a COL map (localization map) for segmentation which is a matrix of size HxW with a numeric value of 0 or 1 assigned to each matrix cell (aka pixel).

+COL Table:
 ![COL_Table](COL_Table.png)

 The Attention module outputs a COR map (ranking map) which is a matrix of size HxW with a numeric value assigned to each matrix cell (aka pixel).

+COR Table:
 ![COR_Table](COR_Table.png)

+The Decision Generator module takes the COL and COR maps to create the final COD/S image segmentation output and creates some underlying reasoning behind the decision-making process.

+Decision Hierarchy Label Conditions for COD/S:

+The Explanation Generator module...

 ### References: